Frequently Asked Questions

 If I have a MSN, what is the DNP program of study at Auburn?

-For applicants with an MSN degree, the Auburn DNP program is a post-master's for NPs.
-It is a 5-semester full-time program.
+The Auburn DNP program is a 5 semester, full-time, post-master's program for NPs.
 Courses are offered in an online/distance format and designed to prepare nursing practice scholars.
 Graduates have the ability to translate knowledge to benefit patient populations within the practice environment.
 The program of study encompasses didactic courses, a clinical experience, and a scholarly project that synthesizes the DNP student's learning.